 Extending the Life of Hydraulic Cylinder Hoses

-- First and foremost, wear appropriate safety equipment while working around hydraulic cylinders.
-Heavy duty gloves, hard hat, and eye protection are a must.
-Hydraulic fluid can cause burns and even inject itself under the skin if handled in an unsafe manner.
+Preventative maintenance is a critical step in extending the life of your hydraulic hoses.
+Remember to wear heavy-duty gloves, a hard hat, and eye protection while working.
+Hydraulic fluid can spill from hoses and cause burns or inject itself under the skin if handled in an unsafe manner.

 - Wipe down the hydraulic cylinder and hoses anytime you perform preventative maintenance or routine checks.
 Clean equipment is easier to troubleshoot and can help expose subtle issues.

 - Next, visibly inspect the unit for loose fittings.
 A loose fitting can allow oil to escape and air to enter the system.
-Often causes of loose fittings are worn or cross threads, incorrect or worn o-ring, or the fitting needs tightening.
+Common causes of loose fittings are worn or cross threads, incorrect or worn O-rings, or the fitting needs tightening.

-- Regularly inspect all hose fittings to ensure that all seals are intact and have not been compromised by damage or overuse.
-Ensure that fittings have not been overtighten which can compromise the seal.
+- Regularly inspect hose fittings to ensure that all seals are intact and not compromised by damage or overuse.
+Ensure that fittings have not been overtightened, which can compromise the seal.

-- Immediately replace hoses that show visible signs of wear including leaks, gouges, cracks, or if the inner layers of steel wire are exposed.
-Rubber hoses should be replaced at 5 to 7 year intervals.
+- Immediately replace hoses that show visible signs of wear, including leaks, gouges, cracks, or if the inner layers of steel wire are exposed.
+Replace rubber hoses at 5-to-7-year

-- When replacing hoses, pay careful attention to the required pressure ratings needed for the cylinder hoses and the application in which they will be used.
+- When replacing hoses, pay careful attention to the required pressure ratings and the intended